aamc.org does not support this web browser.

 Image is of a table showing the prevalence, education, and training of mental health professionals, including psychiatrists; clinical and counseling psychologists; mental health and substance abuse social workers; substance abuse, behavioral disorder, and mental health counselors; and marriage and family therapists, in the United States.

-Table 1: Prevalence, Education, and Training of Mental Health Professionals in the United States
+Table 1: Prevalence, Education, and Training of Mental Health Professionals in the United States.

 *Certain state requirements allow individuals to practice after receiving their licensure and completing a master in psychology.
 Providers with a doctorate of philosophy in clinical or counseling disciplines are also qualified.